 Several other software companies picked up where Apple dropped the core.
 Most of these products were written by software publishers who used a body of code created by a German programmer named Helmut Dersch.
 His work was available gratis, and was (is) well-documented, well-commented, and it worked very well.
 Anyone with an interest in improving the state of the art in stitching software, or blending software, or some variation of the components of a panoramic stitching application contributed to the effort.

-Over the years two products have emerged as the best in the business, one is called Autopano, the other is called PTGUI Professional.
+Over the years two products have emerged as the best in the business, one is called Autopano, (Autopano was discontinued a few years ago) the other is called PTGUI Professional.
 They both use Dersch’s code for the complex process of integrating and blending images, and they do it really well.
 I am a user of PTGUI, which has gotten better and better over the years.
 The Professional version now supports multiple processors, numerous methods for stitching and blending, and it has gotten so smart that you don’t even have to put your source images into the program in order; PTGUI will figure out which images go together and just makes them work.
 It’s almost magical.

 Since my first stitched panorama experiments in 1996 I have used a variety of panoramic camera mounts, some I purchased, some I made myself.
 My favorite is the Backpacker’s Pano Mount, my current model, which is made almost entirely of lightweight woods.
 I make these mounts one at a time, and then use them until I improve on the design, then I make a new one.
 Though I enjoy using mounts that are made of machined aluminum, and I appreciate their accuracy and finish, I can’t stand carrying them because they weigh too much.
 And, almost all the mounts I have used have things that can, and do fall off, making a simple panoramic outing into a frustrating experience when you discover that the brass framis adapto-snake fell off somewhere between Glacier Point and Nevada Falls.